-“4 Earth: Scenic Vistas of Ocean Stream River Pond” the new DVD Release by Dean Evenson features stunning images of four uniquely different, yet interconnected environments and the flow of water among them.
+4 Earth: Scenic Vistas of Ocean Stream River Pond is the DVD by Dean Evenson featuring stunning images of four uniquely different, yet interconnected environments and the flow of water among them.
 A perfect antidote to the stresses of modern urban life that has become increasingly disconnected from nature.

 This DVD is ideal for bringing nature into one's personal life.
 It can support inner peace, relaxation and meditation.
 It is ideal for people in need of physical or spiritual healing.
 Teachers can also use it to bring awareness of nature and these four eco-systems into the classroom.

-Video shot in True High Definition mostly near the home of Dean and Dudley Evenson next to a wild river in the north Cascade Mountains.
-Dean turns in any direction from his home and sees beauty.
-Whether it’s a forested valley or spring wetland; the gushing, rushing waterfalls and streams of a summer day; or the snowy white winter peaks of Mt.
+Whether it is a forested valley or spring wetland; the gushing, rushing waterfalls and streams of a summer day; or the snowy white winter peaks of Mt.
 Baker and Mt.
-Shuksan just a short drive from his home, Evenson captures both the power and subtlety of water and Earth in this hour-long video meditation.
+Shuksan. just a short drive from his home, Evenson captures both the power and subtlety of water and Earth in this hour-long video meditation.
 Other locations include Bellingham Bay, south Florida ocean, Jamaican sea, and the lotus pond next to the Soundings of the Planet recording studio.
 We envision a balance between these four interconnected eco-systems and the flow of water among them.
-The videos show how they look now in certain places on E arth, using recent images mostly from the Pacific Northwest.
+The videos show how they look now in certain places on Earth, using recent images mostly from the Pacific Northwest.
 Climate change and human development threaten the fragile balance of all these systems, especially in regard to the small percentage of fresh water available on the planet.
-By showing the stunning beauty of earth’s natural systems, we aim to inspire an appreciation for their values and functions and instill a respect for preserving them by encouraging active mitigation of the forces that threaten their balance.
+By showing the stunning beauty of Earth's natural systems, we aim to inspire an appreciation for their values and functions and instill a respect for preserving them by encouraging active mitigation of the forces that threaten their balance.